 26 Gifts to Give a Friend Whose Illness Keeps Them Stuck at Home

-To give you some guidance as you begin your holiday shopping, we asked our Mighty community which gifts would be perfect to give a loved one whose illness often keeps them at home or in bed.
-Here are their suggestions.
+To give you some guidance when you’re shopping for a loved one to remind them they’re nt alone, we asked our Mighty community which gifts would be perfect to give a loved one whose illness often keeps them at home or in bed.

 1. Your Time